-- 100. On 16 October 2015, the Registrar issued a direction letter to Rush (exhibited at Tab 9 of the Book) as follows: - (a) "The Credit Union must raise its RRR (as defined in the Rules) to a minimum of 10% of total assets as at 30 June 2015 and in order to do so must raise an amount of €1.28m in solvency support.
+- 134. On 16 October 2015, RCU issued a regulatory direction to Rush as follows: - (a) "The Credit Union must raise its RRR (as defined in the Rules) to a minimum of 10% of total assets as at 30 June 2015 and in order to do so must raise an amount of €1.28m in solvency support.
 This solvency support must be in place no later than 4pm on 3 November 2015 and this support must be provided in cash form only and lodged to a bank account in the name of the Credit Union. - (b) The Credit Union is required to provide to the Central Bank a statement in writing setting out the steps it will take to ensure continued compliance with this obligation to maintain its RRR (as defined in the Rules) at a minimum of 10% of total assets.
-This statement must be provided to the Central Bank on or before 3 November 2015." - 101.
+This statement must be provided to the Central Bank on or before 3 November 2015." - 135.
 On 3 November 2015, ILCU lodged €1.28 million of funding from the SPS operated by ILCU into an account with the NTMA in the name of Rush.
 This funding was conditional on the completion of the proposed ToE with .
-ILCU was the only party able to access the funds in the NTMA account and as such Rush was unable to draw down this money.
-The €1.28 million of SPS funding was never accessed by Rush and therefore Rush did not raise its reserves to the minimum reserve requirement as required by the October 2015 Direction. - 102.
+ILCU was the only party able to access the funds in the NTMA account and, as such, Rush was unable to draw down this money.
+The €1.28 million of SPS funding was never accessed by Rush and therefore Rush did not raise its reserves to the minimum reserve requirement as required by the October 2015 Direction. - 136.
 Given the foregoing, it is clear that Rush breached the October 2015 Direction.

-Liquidation is in Interest of Persons Having Deposits:
+Interest of Persons Having Deposits

-103. Section 77(e) of the 2011 Act provides that the Bank may present a petition for the winding up of credit institution if winding up is in the interests of persons having deposits in that credit institution.
-The Bank is of the view that it is in the interests of persons having deposits in Rush that Rush is liquidated.
+137. As set out above, one of the grounds for liquidation set out in section 77 of the 2011 Act is that it is in the interests of persons having deposits in the credit institution.
+RES has set out below why it is of the view that, on balance, it is in the interests of persons having deposits in Rush that Rush is liquidated.